raymond-chii/Frequentist-ML/Linear_Regression/README.md

 - Ridge regression helped prevent overfitting, especially with the cancer dataset.
 - The impact of regularization was more pronounced in the cancer dataset than in the heart disease dataset.
-- With custom features, Ridge regression showed improved performance on the cancer dataset, indicating that the added features captured important nonlinear relationships.

 ### Lasso Regression

 - Lasso regression performed well and offered feature selection capabilities.
 - For the heart disease dataset, Lasso slightly outperformed the other methods, suggesting it effectively selected relevant features.

-### Feature Engineering
+### Extra Credit

 - The addition of custom features (lcavol_squared, lcavol_pgg45, and age_lbph) to the cancer dataset improved the model's performance significantly.
 - The improvement in both MSE and R2 indicates that these engineered features captured important nonlinear relationships and interactions between predictors.
+- With custom features, Ridge regression showed improved performance on the cancer dataset, indicating that the added features captured important nonlinear relationships.

 ## Interpretation of Graphs